Living in Mannheim

 You will find plenty offers for private rooms or apartments online.
 Make sure that the residence offer you opt for is reliable.
 We also recommend not to transfer rental payments to bank accounts outside Germany.

-The most popular websites for finding rooms and apartments:
+The most popular website for finding rooms and apartments:

-If you come to Mannheim to look for an apartment or have to bridge a few days before moving in, you can rent a room in the Youth Hostel Mannheim.
+If you come to Mannheim to look for an apartment or have to bridge a few days before moving in, you can book a room in the Youth Hostel Mannheim.

 For more affordable hotels in Mannheim please see Portal².